digitalocean/digitalocean-cloud-controller-manager/docs/controllers/services/annotations.md

 Indicates whether or not http traffic should be redirected to https.
 Options are `true` or `false`.
 Defaults to `false`.

+If `true`, then at least one HTTPS or HTTP/2 port must be defined.

 ## service.beta.kubernetes.io/do-loadbalancer-enable-proxy-protocol

 Indicates whether PROXY protocol should be enabled.
 Options are `true` or `false`.
 Defaults to `false`.